Neonatology Made Simple For NLE NRE Step 1

 2. Neonatal Jaundice

-Yellowish discoloration of skin and sclera in newborn due to elevated serum bilirubin (>5 mg/dL).
+Yellowish discoloration of skin and sclera in newborns due to elevated serum bilirubin (>5 mg/dL).

 FeaturePhysiological JaundicePathological Jaundice